 If you’re using an app like Tinder, when you swipe right on someone and it’s prompted with a match, freakin say something!
 Don’t be a lame-o and wait for them to reach out.
 What’s the point in swiping right on someone if you don’t have anything to say to them.

 It’s almost comical how many similarities you’ll find while swiping through profiles.
 I’ve compiled a couple of mindful notes throughout my experience that usually turn out to be true.

 If a guy has a hat on in every single picture, most likely he’s bald.
-Now before you bite my head off, there is nothing wrong with being bald.
+Now before you bite my head off (or my hair), there is nothing wrong with being bald.
 But if it’s something they’re trying to hide, it can come as a bit of a shock when meeting in person.